richardmz/cfg-2/Readme.md

 * The root of a configuration must be a map without braces.
 * Each entry of a map must be a key-value pair.
-* Each element of a list must only be same type of value.
+* Elements of a list must be same type.
 * String must be surrounded by quotes.